 We’re interested in expanding the global scientific network of scientists and researchers using Power TAC.
 Dive into Power TAC games and logs using analysis tools and software, extract data or use models for your research, and let us know about your research findings so we can spread the word!

 Are you a computational IS researcher?
 Consider participating in or presenting at our online workshop!
-Policy, Awareness, Sustainability and Systems: Next Generation Research Challenges for Computation IS Research in Energy, Mobility and the Sustainable Economy at the Energy Economics Institute, University of Cologne.
+Policy, Awareness, Sustainability and Systems: Next Generation Research Challenges for Computation IS Research in Energy, Mobility and the Sustainable Economy in the department of Information Systems for a Sustainable Society, University of Cologne.